kent-map/kent/projects/dover-at-night/README.md

 In a later ballad, _Ned of Dover_ (1800), Nancy who is being wooed by a 'jovial British tar' on Dover beach tells him that although she loves jolly sailors they do have a habit of letting women down, leaving them "broken-hearted".
 When the boatswain bawls the signal to hove to, Nancy sheds a soft tear and hopes that Ned will be protected from danger.

+Phiip Thicknesse who published his _Useful hints to those who travel into France or Flanders, by way of Dover, Margate and Ostend_ wrote 'It was my fate to be obliged to stay at Dover a compleat month, which gave me an opportunity of removing some prejudices, generally conceived againit that ancient city ; for I found at Mrs. Belcher's, the City of London, every thing that was good, and nothing like imposition ; and there are besides other good inns ; I found likewise a few people who were not only agreeable, but worthy of esteem and friendship.'

 Author and Journalist, [George Augustus Sala](/19c/19c-sala-biography) arrived in Dover 'bag and baggage' in 1840.

 The lyrics to "'Tis So Sweet to Trust in Jesus" were written by Louisa M. R. Stead who was born in Dover in 1850 and converted to Methodism at the age of nine.